mvondoyannick/paymequick-api-doc/README.md

-# API Documentation HTML Template
+# API Documentation for PAYMEQUICK

 ### A simple, modern and readable HTML template for APIs documentations